 Build a building at the corner of West 42nd Street and Sixth Avenue in Manhattan – like Bank of America just did – and you’ve got a pretty valuable piece of real estate, whether it’s LEED- or Energy Star-rated or not.
 That, essentially, has been the critique of most studies attempting to analyze the market and/or occupancy premium – if any – for certified green buildings.
 But David Harrison of Texas Tech and Michael Seiler take a different track in a new paper titled The Political Economy of Green Industrial Warehouses.
 Calling it “the first direct study of the economic effects of political ideology on environmental certification and the valuation effects of industrial warehouses,” the authors conclude that LEED- or Energy Star-rated industrial properties in Republican-leaning areas of the country lease at a nearly 20-percent discount and have vacancy rates 25 percent higher compared with non-rated properties.
 In Blue counties (determined by county-wide vote totals in the 2008 presidential election), LEED- and Energy Star-rated properties lease at 10 percent premium, but have a vacancy rate 5 percent higher.
 The paper is forthcoming in the Journal of Property Investment and Finance.

-Focusing on industrial – rather than commercial – properties allows Harrison and Steiler to bypass many of the intangible benefits of green building that have underpinned conclusions in many prior studies.
+Focusing on office and warehouse space for rent – rather than commercial – properties allows Harrison and Steiler to bypass many of the intangible benefits of green building that have underpinned conclusions in many prior studies.
 Indeed, as the authors explain, “most previous studies of the valuation effects of environmental certification have focused on commercial office buildings.
 While these facilities serve as a useful laboratory for answering many questions, the interactive nature of [office] space leads to a potential confounding attribution of the root cause of observed rental premiums.
 Are higher rents on certified properties due to enhanced energy efficiency, branding effects, or something else entirely? . . .
 [I]f green rental premiums are attributable to the branding of space, why would industrial warehouse facilities (which typically only exhibit limited public interaction) benefit?
-Alternatively, if energy efficiency drives green premia, such effects may well be more pronounced within the industrial sector.”
+Alternatively, if energy efficiency drives green premia, such effects may well be more pronounced within the industrial sector.”; If you own or work with warehouses these National Cart ladder carts may be useful for you!

 Using data obtained from CoStar, the study concluded that industrial warehouse properties in Blue counties are 2.5 times more likely (0.35 percent to 0.14 percent) to be either LEED- or Energy Star-rated than those in Red counties.
 “This finding is entirely consistent with the notion that political ideology materially influences environmental decision-making,” the authors write.
 The study also controlled for regulatory requirements (i.e., state- and local-level programs requiring or promoting energy efficiency or other sustainability efforts).
 Not surprisingly, it found that Blue counties are “characterized by an increased likelihood of both grant programs and property tax incentives available to incentivize green initiatives.”